-Ow bessed Ambrose aswering,: Be not, saith he, troubled.
+Ow bessed Ambrose aswering,:

+Be not, saith he, troubled.

 For it is much for me to have slept in this manner: to whom the Lord hath deigned to shew so great a miracle.

-For ye shall know that my brother Martin the priest hath come forth from the body: and that I have offered the obsequies of his funeral.
-Having carried through the service as usual, there was only one small item that I did not finish, because with you rousing me I was unable to complete the final prayer.
+For you shall know that my brother Martin the priest hath come forth from the body: and that I have offered the obsequies of his funeral.

+Having carried through the service as

+usual, there was only one247 small item that I did not finish, because with you rousing me I was unable to complete the final prayer.
 Then they, equally stunned and astonished, carefully seeking, took note of the day and the time: who discover that he had departed that very day and time in which the blessed confessor had said his funeral rites.
-O blessed man, at whose passing the crowd of saints singeth, the chorus of angels rejoiceth with the saints.
+O blessed man, at whose passing the crowd of saints singeth, the chorus of angels rejoiceth: the whole army of heavenly powers cometh to meet.
+The devil is confounded by presumption, the Church is strengthened by virtue, priests are glorified by revelation: he whom Michael received with the angels, Mary received with the dances of virgins, paradise holdeth joyful with the saints.
 But why attempt we his praise, which we are not capable to fulfill?
 For he himself is the praise of him whose praise never departed from his mouth.
 For would that we could explain even a simple story.
 But.